 Free sharps containers are available at Prevention Point Philadelphia.

 Kiosks provide safe disposal

 As part of the Philadelphia Resilience Project, the City has installed sharps disposal kiosks in Kensington, a neighborhood hit hard by the epidemic.
+The kiosks also accept needles used for insulin, steroids, biologic drugs, in vitro fertilization, and more.
 Use the map below to locate them.

 Employers and businesses